Skip to main content

 The Bruces got on a plane with their 6-month-old son to meet Dr. Campbell and find out if Keegan was a candidate for what-was-then-still-experimental surgery.

 During an extensive evaluation, Keegan was diagnosed with three distinct conditions: congenital scoliosis, spondylocostal dysplasia (also known as Jarcho-Levin syndrome) and spina bifida occulta.
-Each condition came with its own orthopaedic, neurological and pulmonary challenges.
+Each condition came with its own orthopedic, neurological and pulmonary challenges.

 The combination of conditions also led to a fourth diagnosis for young Keegan — thoracic insufficiency syndrome.